lowcodeunit/public-web-docs/docs/getting-started/javascript-framework.md

 # Javascript Framework

 While some static html can be valuable, the end goal of most applications is far more complex and requires the help of javascript frameworks.
 Any framework will do (vue, react, angular, svelte, and the list goes on...), so bring your favorite to the table to get started.
-For the rest of this walkthrough we are going to utilize a react based, static website generator known as [Docusaurus](https://docusaurus.io/docs/).
+For the rest of this walkthrough we are going to utilize a react-based, static website generator known as [Docusaurus](https://docusaurus.io/docs/.
 Information on using other frameworks can be found further in the documentation.

 ## Initializing Docusaurus